The Guns of the South: 1864 Union Elections

+1867 Confederate Elections

-At the urging and with the full backing of Jefferson Davis, who may not be re-elected under the Constitution of the Confederate States after his six-year term, Lee runs for President in the 1867 Confederate States presidential election, on a pro-abolition Confederate Party ticket with Senator Albert Gallatin Brown of Mississippi as his running mate.
-The Rivington men back the pro-slavery Patriot Party ticket of General Nathan Bedford Forrest and Senator Louis Wigfall of Texas, putting their considerable resources into Forrest's campaign.
-Lee achieves a narrow victory, defeating Forrest 69-50 in the Electoral College and by 32,000 popular votes out of 963,437 cast.
-Following his loss, Forrest concedes defeat.
+With the encouragement and support of Jefferson Davis, who is ineligible for re-election under the Constitution of the Confederate States after serving a six-year term, Lee runs for President in the 1867 Confederate States presidential election on a pro-abolition Confederate Party ticket, with Senator Albert Gallatin Brown of Mississippi as his running mate.

+The Rivington faction puts their resources behind the pro-slavery Patriot Party ticket of General Nathan Bedford Forrest and Senator Louis Wigfall of Texas, but Lee wins a narrow victory over Forrest.